 OmniFocus isn’t meant to be a calendar replacement, but rather a calendar complement.
 The calendar does well when it comes to keeping tabs on events that happen at a specific place and time.
 However, many of our tasks don’t schedule so neatly—that’s where OmniFocus comes into play.

-For example, while your calendar may be really good at helping you remember your dentist appointment at 9 on Thursday, OmniFocus is great at helping you remember to file your taxes (which, here in the U.S. can happen anytime between January and mid-April) or to take the trash to the curb Sunday evening.
+For example, while your calendar may be great at helping you remember your dentist appointment at 9 on Thursday, OmniFocus is great at helping you remember to file your taxes (which, here in the U.S. can happen anytime between January and mid-April) or to take the trash to the curb Sunday evening.

 A calendar is a great place to remind yourself: “Where should I be, when should I be there, and for how long?”
 Appointments, meetings, and travel are great examples of things that belong on a calendar.